magentabusiness/magentabusiness.github.io/docs/samples/cricket-wifi/cricket-wifi.md

 <br/>

-If we configured our device as shown above the device will be sending data to ThingsBoard every 10 minutes.
+If we configured our device as shown above the device will be sending data to IoT Hub every 10 minutes.
 The data is presented on the graph as shown below:
 ![image](/images/samples/cricket-wifi/TB-03.png)

 <br/>